gapn/random-quote-machine/README.md

 ---

+## 🎨 Design Features

+* **Custom Typography:** Uses a professional font pairing (Playfair Display & Lato) from Google Fonts for an elegant look.
+* **Modern Iconography:** Integrates a Font Awesome X icon for social sharing.
+* **Polished UI:** The quote box features custom rounded corners and a subtle box-shadow for depth.
+* **Dynamic Color Scheme:** The background gradient and quote box color change smoothly with each new quote, creating a unique experience every time.

+---

 ## 🛠️ Tech Stack

 * **React:** Used for building the component-based user interface and managing application state with `useState` and `useEffect` hooks.